CLOSE SEARCH

 Establish new corporate entity - set up a new holding company and any necessary subsidiaries.

-Share for share exchange agreement - key considerations will include how shares in the new company will be allocated among the shareholders of the parent company, the methodology for valuing the assets and liabilities to be transferred to the new company, tax implications, any financial adjustments.
+Share for share exchange agreement - key considerations will include how shares in the new company will be allocated among the shareholders of the parent company, the methodology for valuing the assets and liabilities to be transferred to the new company, tax implications, financial adjustments, tax covenants or tax indemnity.

 Asset Transfer - transfer assets and liabilities to the new entity, obtain necessary third-party consents, such as from landlords, lenders, and suppliers.
 Update relevant records, including property registers, bank accounts, and insurance policies.